 - pinch of nutmeg

-- 7 oz of white bread diced fine (I used large sandwich rolls from the deli)
+- 7 oz finely diced white bread I used large sandwich rolls from the deli

 - Melt butter and oil in a saute pan and cook onions and garlic until soft.
 Three minutes or so.
 Remove from heat and set aside to cool.

-- In a large bowl whisk together eggs, milk, salt, pepper, nutmeg and 2 tbs of minced chives.
+- In a large bowl whisk together eggs, milk, salt, pepper, nutmeg and 2 tablespoons of minced chives or scallions.
 Add bread, cheese and onions and mix until incorporated.

 - Cover and refrigerate for at least 1/2 hour.

-- When ready to cook dumplings, melt two tbs of butter and 2 tbs of olive oil in a saute pan until bubbling.
+- When ready to cook dumplings, melt two tablespoons of butter and 2 tablespoons of olive oil in a saute pan until bubbling.

 - Take about 1/3 cup of dumpling mixture and make a ball and flatten out with your hands to form a disk (think crab cake).

 - Fry dumplings in butter until golden brown on both sides (about 2-3 minutes per side).
-I did mine in batches of two per batch and got between 6-7 dumplings.
+I did mine in batches of two per batch and made eight dumplings.

 - Heat up broth until hot.